aleen42/PersonalWiki/Programming/JavaScript/bubble_and_capture/bubble_and_capture.md

 #### Bubbling

-the event is first captured and handled by the inner element and then propagated to the outer one.
+**Bubbling** means that the event is first captured and handled by the inner element and then propagated to the outer one.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../pic/tail.gif"></a>